avinashbhat/avinashbhat.github.io/_pages/cv.md

 projects, as part of a data driven release management initiative for Cisco software components.</li>
 </ul> -->
-<i>Macrosensing</i>, Aiding Cisco Supply Chain decisions using earnings call transcripts and aggregated news data.
+<i>Macrosensing</i>, Aiding Cisco Supply Chain decisions using earnings call transcripts and aggregated news data.<br>
 <!-- <ul>
 <li>Proposed and developed a ML system to capture relevant content from earnings call
 transcripts and news articles with explainable presentation for better decision making.</li>
 <li>Trained and enabled an online learning pipeline for a custom NER model for recognising the Cisco supply chain entities.</li></ul> -->

-<i>HealthWatch</i>, A framework for monitoring the application logs and forwarding the alerts to Cisco WebEx Teams.
+<i>HealthWatch</i>, A framework for monitoring the application logs and forwarding the alerts to Cisco WebEx Teams.<br>
 <!-- <ul>
 <li>Development, product management and user onboarding.</li>
 </ul> -->